 \section{Conclusion}

-The impact of effective note-taking on learning in undergraduate-level algebra-based introductory physics courses at minority-serving universities was studied.
-We revisited the importance of a distraction-free and student-centered active learning environment to enhance the retention of learning materials in long-term memory, which students can retrieve effortlessly as needed and apply the received knowledge, concepts, and gained skills in various contexts now and in the future.
-A few commonly used note-taking methods were discussed.
-As an example of the mind mapping method of note-taking, we have presented a mind map to discuss techniques that students may follow to increase their attentiveness in the classroom, making physics learning fruitful.
+This study investigates the impact of effective notetaking on learning outcomes in undergraduate-level introductory physics courses at a minority-serving university.
+We highlighted the importance of a distraction-free, student-centered active learning environment, which enhances the retention of learning materials in long-term memory.
+This approach enables students to retrieve and apply the knowledge, concepts, and skills that they have acquired in various contexts both now and in the future.
+A few commonly used notetaking methods were discussed.
+As an example of the mind mapping method of notetaking, we have presented a mind map to discuss techniques that students may follow to increase their attentiveness in the classroom, making physics learning fruitful.
 We discussed various approaches we have implemented in teaching and assessing algebra-based undergraduate-level introductory physics courses, as well as the impact of our efforts to make physics learning fun, active, student-centered, interactive, and objective-oriented.

 We found that the majority of students were motivated to prepare better notes and actively engage in the classroom, as they could use their handwritten notes in timed assignments and exams.
-The final letter grades that students received at the end of the semester were recorded as a quantitative measurement of learning effectiveness.
+The letter grades that students received for a mid-term exam were recorded as a quantitative measurement of learning effectiveness.
 The letter grade significantly improved when students were allowed to prepare and use the notes they prepared during exams and timed assignments.
-Not only did the percentage of students getting higher grades increase with note-taking implementation, but the percentage of students failing the course also decreased sharply.
-The study revealed that implementing a note-taking learning approach comparatively enhances the grades of low—and average-performing students more than those of high-performing students.
+Not only did the percentage of students getting higher grades increase with notetaking implementation, but the percentage of students failing the course also decreased sharply.

-The findings recommend that educators consider effective note-taking as an integral part of learning activities.
-In the current age of digital distraction, it is more important than ever.
-Asking students to make their mind map connecting different concepts in all the modules (chapters) covered in a course as note-taking homework, which we encouraged students to prepare, is excellent homework any instructor can assign.
-The mind mapping diagram presented in the manuscript serves as a strong example.
+The findings recommend that educators consider effective notetaking as an integral part of learning activities.
+In today's digital age, minimizing distraction is crucial.
+Asking students to make their mind map connecting different concepts in all the modules (chapters) covered in a course as notetaking homework, which we encouraged students to prepare, is an excellent homework any instructor can assign.